mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Dynamic**: Yes

 Server priority.
-Currently only used by galeramon to choose the order in which nodes are selected as the current master server.
+Currently only used by galeramon to choose the order in which nodes are selected as the current primary server.
 Refer to the [Server Priorities](../Monitors/Galera-Monitor.md#interaction-with-server-priorities) section of the galeramon documentation for more information on how to use it.